ccoovrey/pegasus_cp13middle/README.md

 Only authorized for Team Pegasus Middle School teams usage for 2020-2021, you may use this after the competition.

-Created by Cadet Ryan Holmes
+Created by Cadets Ryan Holmes, Jack Coovrey and Maika Ognoskia

 Good luck to all future teams!